terraform-ibm-modules/terraform-ibm-cos/examples/fscloud/README.md

 Before you run the example, make sure that you set up the following prerequisites:

 - A Hyper Protect Crypto Service instance and root key.

-## Note:

-To run this example, you have to set the values for the environment variables being used in variables.tf or can pass them at the time of running the example.